-54. Improving energy storage and grid control.
-Three of the project components involve existing TPL lease areas, which will be utilized to install BESS facilities at Popua, Vaini and Villa.
-At Popua, the project will also install and commission a Scada control system and mini-grid controller.
-The project will also finance provision of BESS at three renewable energy facilities (two solar plants and wind farm expansion) to be constructed under IPP arrangements.

-55. The BESS facilities are essential for managing fluctuations in renewable energy power supply and maintaining energy stability, including peak power demand.
+- 54. Improving energy storage and grid control.
+The two project components involve existing TPL lease areas, which will be utilized to install BESS facilities at Popua and Villa.
+At Popua, the project will also install and commission a Grid stability BESS.
+The project will also finance provision of a Shift loading BESS at Villa, both of which will service the proposed three renewable energy facilities (two solar plants and wind farm expansion) to be constructed under IPP arrangements. - 55.
+The BESS facilities are essential for managing fluctuations in renewable energy power supply and maintaining energy stability, including peak power demand.
 A best available technology approach will be used to select high capacity batteries, likely to be lithium ion or sodium sulphur technology.
 The BESS units will be housed in containerized modules, simplifying site placement and associated works.
 The housing will include the required temperature control, fire protection, and safety features to prioritize site safety and ensure battery life is maximized.
 Cabling and connection to the existing electricity grids through feeder lines or directly to solar PV arrays will be required.
-It is likely that connection cabling will be underground.
+It is likely that connection cabling will be underground. - 56.
+With the increase in renewable energy, TPL face several challenges in coordinating the sources of generation, along with managing storage and distribution.
+Installing a Grid stability

-56. With the increase in renewable energy, TPL face several challenges in coordinating the sources of generation, along with managing storage and distribution.
-Installing a mini-grid controller at the Popua plant will maintain stability and power quality, optimizing plant operations to achieve the most economic generation of electricity.
+BESS at the Popua plant and a Shift loading BESS at the Villa plant will help maintain stability and power quality, optimizing plant operations to achieve the most economic generation of electricity.